sindresorhus/np/readme.md

 You can use `np` for packages that aren't publicly published to npm (perhaps installed from a private git repo).

-Set `"private": true` in your `package.json` and the publish step will be skipped.
+Set `"private": true` in your `package.json` and the publishing step will be skipped.
 All other steps including versioning and pushing tags will still be completed.

 ### Public scoped packages